Measure your Pupillary Distance (PD)

 Grab your bank card (or anything with a magnetic strip).
 Light coloured cards work best.

-Click start scan — make sure you’ve allowed access to your camera, or all this will be for nothing.
+Start the scan — make sure you’ve allowed access to your camera.

-Hold the bank card by its top corner and hold it flat on your forehead.
+Hold the bank card by its top corner and press it flat on your forehead.
 We might ask you to make small adjustments — just go with it.